kietbui/venus_titan_guidance/docs/_static/src/thermostat/item98_rcs_thermostat.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 On the Zinno app, press Left Menu Bar, then select “Devices”
 	#.
 Select “+” button to put the PhD in inclusion mode, keep your thermostat close to PhD within 10 feet (3 meters)
 	#.
-When prompted by your Z-Wave controller, Press the YES button in the ZWave Install screen..
-Device will be included/excluded to/from zwave network.
+In the Thermostat’s Main Menu, scroll down to the ZWave Install item then press the Select button.
+After that, the Thermostat's sreen will display "Add Thermostat to Z-Wave network", press YES button
 	#.
 PhD will announce “The device is being added”
 	#.
+Repeat step #3, PhD will announce “The device is being added”
-If adding the device successfully, PhD will announce “Adding Honeywell Thermostat success” and on Zinno app will display the dialog boxes that indicate user has added device successfully
+	#.
+If adding the device successfully, PhD will announce “Adding RCS Thermostat success” and on Zinno app will display the dialog boxes that indicate user has added device successfully

 	.. image:: ../../images/thermostat/rcs_thermostat_menu.jpg
 	.. :align: left